-Early Origins of the O'Kormik family
+Early Origins of the O'kormik family

-Munster.
+The surname O'kormik was first found in Munster.
 The Cormacks of Munster were of great antiquity and descended directly from Nathi, brother of Felim who was King of Munster about the year 560 A.D.
 Cormac, son of Cabhsan, was the first chieftain to be called Cormack, and, of course, MacCormack came later as a direct descendent, Mac or Mc signifying the 'son of'.

-Early History of the O'Kormik family
+Early History of the O'kormik family

-O'Kormik Spelling Variations
+O'kormik Spelling Variations

-Early Notables of the O'Kormik family (pre 1700)
+Early Notables of the O'kormik family (pre 1700)

-(c.
+Notable amongst the family name at this time was Anne McCormac (c.
 1700-1782), birth name of Anne Bonny, born in Cork, the infamous Irish woman who became a famous pirate, operating in the Caribbean.
 After her capture in 1720, she and he female friend Read both "pleaded...

-Another 46 words (3 lines of text) are included under the topic Early O'Kormik Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early O'kormik Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Kormik family to the New World and Oceana
+Migration of the O'kormik family

 Suffering from poverty and racial discrimination, thousands of Irish families left the island in the 19th century for North America aboard cramped passenger ships.
 The early migrants became settlers of small tracts of land, and those that came later were often employed in the new cities or transitional work camps.
 The largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 Although the immigrants from this period were often maligned when they arrived in the United States, they provided the cheap labor that was necessary for the development of that country as an industrial power.
-Early immigration and passenger lists have revealed many immigrants bearing the name O'Kormik: Daniell Cormack who settled in Virginia in 1643; Christopher Cormack settled in Annapolis Maryland in 1731; Patrick Cormack settled in New York State in 1804.
+Early immigration and passenger lists have revealed many immigrants bearing the name O'kormik: Daniell Cormack who settled in Virginia in 1643; Christopher Cormack settled in Annapolis Maryland in 1731; Patrick Cormack settled in New York State in 1804.

-The O'Kormik Motto
+The O'kormik Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.